ui5-community/generator-ui5-control/generators/app/templates/README.md

 This work is [dual-licensed](./LICENSE) under Apache 2.0 and the Derived Beer-ware License.
 The official license will be Apache 2.0, but ultimately you can choose between one of them if you use this work.

-When you like this stuff, buy [you](https://you) when you see the person.
+When you like this stuff, buy [you](https://you) a drink when you see the person.